rsling/seacow/README.md

 ConcordanceLoader(Processor)
 ```

-A Processor which loads a concordance in a Pytho list.
+A Processor which loads a concordance in a Python list.
 Each element represents one hit and is organised as a dictionary.
 The keys are `meta` (meta data as requested in setting up Query) , `left` (left context), `match` (matching region), `right`  (right context).
 The three lastmentioned members are lists of strings and dictionaries.
 Structural markers like \<s\> are always a encoded as strings.
 Tokens are either a string (attributes concatenated) or a dictionaries.
 See `full_structure`.